Malcolm P. McLean

 People eventually warmed to his idea and soon the world’s first shipping container port was built.
 McLean’s first container ship set sail from New Jersey to Houston carrying some 58 containers.

 Malcolm P. Mclean’s innovations in shipping containerized cargo helped reinvent the shipping industry.
 This is why McLean deserves the distinction of being called a business leader.
-McLean died May 25, 2001.
+McLean died on May 25, 2001.
 He was 87 years old.

 The Malcolm P. McLean Quick Bio